hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 <span class="caption">Listing 8: Several uses of the vector's methods</span>

-For other methods available, see the API documentation for the .NET's List<T> class.
+For other methods available, see the API documentation for the .NET's `List<T>` class.
 Note that we still can't call extension methods.

-### The `array` type
+### The `array` Type

-The `array` type is another sequence type, which doesn't allow you to grow or shrink its size.
+The `array` type is another sequence type, which, as I mentioned above, doesn't allow you to grow or shrink its size.
 Thus the compiler already knows the size of an array object when compiling.
 However, it currently doesn't take advantage of it.

 ```expresso
 let some_array = [0..5];